BenCellini/CrazyFly/head_tracker/head_roll_tracker_guide.md

     Kim, A. J., Fenk, L. M., Lyu, C. & Maimon, G. Quantitative Predictions Orchestrate Visual Signaling in Drosophila.
 Cell 168, 280-294.e12 (2017).

-where Figure S2 provides more detailed explanation behind the method and calibration.
+where Figure S2 provides more a detailed explanation behind the method and calibration.

 I implemented this method independently myself (all original code) here